 We encourage information sciences students to expand their global experience through various international programs.
 Our school partners with Illinois Abroad and Global Exchange (IAGE) to provide students with study abroad advising and programming to enhance their Information Sciences degree.
 Students should discuss with your IS Advisor to review your academic plan and how an international program may fit into your schedule, and then find your program!

 Students will receive additional information and opportunities by email.

 Visit the Illinois Abroad and Global Exchange Student Website to understand the process, timeline, requirements, and look through available programs.
 Use the First Steps Website.
 Meet with a Study Abroad Advisor (below) to discuss programs in more detail, or to help you find a good fit.

 Erin Leonard is the Education Abroad Coordinator for Illinois Abroad & Global Exchange (IAGE), and is dedicated to helping iSchool students, faculty, and staff navigate the study abroad landscape at Illinois.
 Erin has an M.A. in International Education, and has visited or interned in countries spanning Latin America, Asia, Europe, and the Middle East.
 When not working, she enjoys spending time with her two cats, Curiosity and Penny.

-Erin holds virtual office hours for iSchool students seeking information on studying abroad Thursdays from 11:30am-12:30pm.
+Erin holds virtual office hours for iSchool students seeking information on studying abroad Tuesdays from 2:00-4:00pm.
 To chat with Erin during these times, use the following instructions:

 - Login to your Zoom account with your Illinois NetID and password

-- Click chat and search for “Erin Leonard”
+- Click chat and search for “Illinois Abroad”

 - Initiate a chat with her.
 At that time, she can convert to video chat if requested.